WGCEO/Portfolio/README.md

 ## 3. FastestTextView
 ![](features.gif)<br/><br/>
 :zap:FastestTextView is the Fastest TextView rendering html/rtfd and also it reduces data size to less than half.
-It owns new data structure itself and it makes textview fast even if document size is too big.
+It owns new data structure itself and makes textview fast even if document size is too big.
 Also it gives you easy and fast way to edit text by easy gesture.

 ### Why
-- TextView makes a lot of performance issues.
-It makes transitioning, rendering, typing, editing slowly.
+- TextView raises much issues in performance as it makes transitioning, rendering, typing, and editing actions slow.
 - It provides inconvience to users for editing documents in mobile environment.

 ### How
-- To reduce memory usage, create a new data structure for documents.
+- To reduce memory usage and create a new data structure for documents.
-- To make it faster, rcreate a new textView.
+- To make it faster recreate a new textView.

 ### What
 - Use string type to represent document’s all data.